orsifacundo/aif-c01-exam/README.md

 - **SageMaker Inference Options** (Four Types):
   - **Batch Transform**: Offline inference for large datasets (gigabytes), no persistent endpoint needed
-  - **Asynchronous Inference**: Queue requests with large payloads and processing times, scales down to zero during idle periods
+  - **Asynchronous Inference**: Queue requests with large payloads and processing times, scales down to zero during idle periods.
+Up to 1GB, up to 1h, near real-time.
   - **Serverless Inference**: Real-time responses using Lambda functions, pay only when running or pre-provisioned.
-Serverless inference has a processing time of up to 60 seconds.
+Serverless inference has a processing time of up to 1 minute.
-  - **Real-time Inference**: Persistent fully managed REST API endpoint for sustained traffic with immediate responses
+  - **Real-time Inference**: Persistent fully managed REST API endpoint for sustained traffic with immediate responses.
+Up to 1 minute.

 #### Monitor